BeastlyGhost/BeastlyGhost/README.md

 - 🌱 I’m currently learning Haxe, Lua and (hopefully) Rust and C+
 - 💬 Ask me anything, I can't guarantee I will have a correct answer, but I will have one for sure.
 - 📫 How to reach me: through Discord, @BeastlyGhost#9035, as an alternative (less likely to receive replies), Twitter: @Fan_de_RPG
-- 😄 Pronouns: she/her (I often don't care about pronouns that much though)
+- 😄 Pronouns: she/her (I often don't care about pronouns that much though, but refer to me as a female)